Session Types Available for the MSS Annual Meeting

 Open Sessions

-Individual Formal Paper Session
+Formal Paper Sessions

 In the spirit of exploring multiple modalities for presentation and technology formats, including using apps/smart devices to distribute presentation notes, we are here to support you.
 If you know you will not be using hotel AV equipment (projector/screen equipment) for your presentation, please indicate that upon submission.
 Note that our conference meeting app also allows for presentations and handouts to be uploaded.